 There are some major problems, though.
 For a start, that freedom of opportunity can weigh on you through perpetually reminding you of what else you could be doing.
 No matter how big your business gets, you won’t have enough time in the day to distribute every type of post across every platform that might prove suitable for your business.
 There’s no sense in trying.

 Another big concern is the near-saturation of the web with fresh content.
 Assuming you have more than a handful of accounts followed, each refresh of your Twitter homepage will yield a totally new array of posts, images and links — and only the best pieces of media can survive that onslaught, defying the tide to float to the top.
 This is why one exceptional article will always be more valuable to you than a hundred mediocre pieces (100 multiplied by 0 is still 0).

 Since creating great content takes time, you need all the help you can get along the way.
-Not only do you need a core tool for building it (something like Google Docs should be fine), but you also need tools for things like creating eye-catching images (something high-level like Photoshop, or a simple tool like Stencil) or building infographics (I recommend Piktochart).
+Not only do you need a core tool for building it (something like Google Docs should be fine), but you also need tools for things like creating eye-catching images (something high-level like Photoshop, or a simple tool like Stencil) or building infographics (I recommend Visme and Piktochart).
 Consider that these tools are all free or built with free trials, so if you’re not sure, you can alternate trials to see what works best for you.

 Social media utilities

 When you’re working on your brand, social media is a significant battleground.
 You need to know what people are saying about you, when they’re saying it, and the audiences they’re reaching.
 Even if you’re not engaging in influencer marketing, so much of your success rests in the hands of those with the sway to push prospects towards or away from you.